-Testing the Horn, Battery and Circuitry
+Testing the sounder, power pack and circuitry

-Test the horn, battery and circuitry by pressing the Test/Reset button to confirm that the detector is operating properly.
-The horn should sound as soon as the button is pressed, and both the red LEDs will flash indicating that the horn is working and the battery is providing power to the unit.
-This test for the horn, battery and circuitry should be performed on a weekly basis.
+Test the sounder, power pack and circuitry by pressing and releasing the Test/Reset button to confirm that the detector is operating properly.
+The sounder should sound as soon as the button is pressed, and the Alarm LED will illuminate red indicating that the sounder is working and the power pack is providing power to the unit.
+This test for the sounder, power pack and circuitry should be performed on a weekly basis.

-Testing the Sensor
+Testing the sensor